parttimenerd/temci/doc/installation.rst

     cd temci
     nix build -f .

-``nix-build -f .`` can also be used to re-run all test cases and to update your install after updating the git repository.
+``nix-build -f .`` can also be used to re-run unit test cases and to update your install after updating the git repository.

 Using pip3
 ----------